openhwgroup/core-v-cores/README.md

 # CORE-V CVA6 Family, 6-Stage Cores configurable as Embedded or Application Class

-Originally known as the PULP Ariane core, the CORE-V CVA6 is a family of 6-stage, single issue, in-order cores implementing RV32GC or RV64GC extensions with three privilege levels M, S, U to fully support a Unix-like (Linux, BSD, etc.) operating system.
+[CVA6](https://github.com/openhwgroup/cva6), originally known as the PULP Ariane core, is a family of 6-stage, single issue, in-order cores implementing RV32GC or RV64GC extensions with three privilege levels M, S, U to fully support a Unix-like (Linux, BSD, etc.) operating system.
 CVA6 has configurable size, separate TLBs, a hardware PTW and branch-prediction (branch target buffer, branch history table and a return address stack).

-- [CV32A60AX](https://github.com/openhwgroup/cva6) CV32A60AX is a 32 bit, application class core supporting RV32IMCA and CV-X-IF support, and targeting TRL5 in 2024.
+- [CV32A60AX](https://github.com/openhwgroup/cva6) CV32A60AX is a 32 bit, application class core supporting RV32IMCA and the [CORE-V eXtension Interface](https://github.com/openhwgroup/core-v-xif) (CV-X-IF) and targeting TRL5 in 2024.

 - [CV32A60X](https://github.com/openhwgroup/cva6) CV32A60X is a 32 bit embedded class core supporting RV32IMCA and CV-X-IF support, and targeting TRL5 in 2024.